 Firearm Transfer Procedure from Other Dealers

 All gun purchases made online must be shipped to a Federal License Holder.
 We are able to provide those services for you.
 If you’d like to place an order through an online dealer, you can have it shipped to Gunshooter for a $40 fee.
+For additional guns transferred in the same transaction, the cost is $20 for a second gun ($60 total for 2 guns) and $10 per gun for 3 or more ($70 for 3 guns).
 Please read the procedure and background check terms thoroughly before starting the process.
 If Step 4 is not completed properly, it may result in you not receiving your firearm.

 - Contact Gunshooter to setup the transfer with the dealer and order information including: